ubccr/xdmod-data/docs/developing.md

                the main development branch's link text to the next major version (e.g., `v3.x.y (main development branch)`).
     1. Get the PR approved and merged.
+1. For each new version under development:
     1. Go to the [GitHub
-   milestones](https://github.com/ubccr/xdmod-data/milestones) and add a milestone for the new version under development.
+       milestones](https://github.com/ubccr/xdmod-data/milestones) and add a
+       milestone for the new version under development.
-1. Create a release prep draft PR for the new version under development (this may be multiple PRs for multiple new versions under development):
+    1. Create a release prep draft PR for the new version under development:
         1. In `CHANGELOG.md`:
             1. Add a heading for the new version under development with a date of `XXXX-XX-XX`.
             1. If you already know what will be done in the new version under development, write a summary of it.
             1. Add the expected compatibility with Open XDMoD versions.
         1. In `README.md`, add the new version under development to the Open XDMoD compatibility matrix.
         1. In `xdmod_data/__version__.py`, change the version number to the new version under development.